 Line 2.
 Deferred Gains Reinvested into an Opportunity Fund under IRC Section 1400Z-2.
 North Carolina did not conform to the temporary deferral of income for certain gains timely invested in a qualified Opportunity Fund under Internal Revenue Code section 1400Z-2.
-These gains are not deferred for North Carolina tax purposes and must be included in determining your State tax payable.
+These gains are not deferred for North Carolina tax purposes and must be included in determining your state tax payable.
 Therefore, an addition to federal adjusted gross income is required for gains reinvested into a qualified Opportunity Fund under IRC section 1400Z-2.
-If you were required to include a gain in federal adjusted gross income under IRC section 1400Z-2 in tax year 2017, you may deduct the gain to the extent the same income was included in the calculation of N.C. taxable for tax year 2017.
+Note: If you were required to include a gain in federal adjusted gross income under IRC section 1400Z-2 in tax year 2019, you may deduct the gain to the extent the same income was included in the calculation of N.C. taxable income during a prior year.

 Line 3.
-Adjustment for Bonus Depreciation.
-North Carolina did not adopt the 50% bonus depreciation provisions in IRC sections 168(k) or 168(n) for property placed in service for tax year 2018.
-Therefore, you must add 85% of the amount of bonus depreciation deducted on your federal return to your State return.
-Note: If you are required to addback bonus depreciation in tax year 2018, you may deduct 20% of the amount added back in the first five taxable years beginning with tax year 2019.
-For further guidance on bonus depreciation, visit the Department's website.
+Bonus Depreciation.
+North Carolina did not adopt the 50% bonus depreciation provisions in IRC sections 168(k) or 168(n) for property placed in service for tax year 2019.
+Therefore, you must add 85% of the amount of bonus depreciation deducted on your federal return to your state return.
+Note: If you are required to addback bonus depreciation in tax year 2019, you may deduct 20% of the amount added back in the first five taxable years beginning with tax year 2020.
+(For further guidance on bonus depreciation, visit the Department's website.)

 Line 4.
-Adjustment for IRC Section 179 Expense Deduction.
-North Carolina did not conform to the increased federal expense deduction or increased investment limitations for tax year 2018.
+IRC Section 179 Expense.
+North Carolina did not conform to the increased federal expense deduction or increased investment limitations for tax year 2019.
 N.C. dollar and investment limitations are \$25,000 and \$200,000, respectively.
-Therefore, you must add 85% of the difference between the IRC section 179 expense deduction using federal limitations and the deduction using N.C. limitations to your State return.
-Note: If you are required to addback IRC section 179 expenses in tax year 2018, you may deduct 20% of the amount added back in the first five taxable years beginning with tax year 2019.
-For further guidance on IRC section 179, visit the Department's website.
+Therefore, you must add 85% of the difference between the IRC section 179 expense deduction using federal limitations and the deduction using N.C. limitations to your state return.
+Note: If you are required to addback IRC section 179 expenses in tax year 2019, you may deduct 20% of the amount added back in the first five taxable years beginning with tax year 2020.
+(For further guidance on IRC section 179, visit the Department's website.)